 If you have a budget, running YouTube ads can put your best content directly in front of your ideal audience.
 You can target viewers based on their interests, demographics, and even the specific channels they watch.
 A good strategy is to promote a video that has already proven to be popular with your existing audience.
 While it requires an investment, running ads can be an effective way to accelerate your channel's growth and reach people who might not have discovered you otherwise.

-16. Embed Your Videos on Your Website or Blog
+16. Embed Videos on Your Blog to Gain More Views

 If you have a personal blog or website, make sure you're embedding your YouTube videos directly into your posts.
 For example, if you write a blog post about the best supplements for joint health in senior dogs, embed your corresponding YouTube video review in the article.
 This not only provides more value to your blog readers but also drives traffic from your website to your YouTube channel.
 It’s a simple way to get more views and subscribers from an audience that already trusts you.